Step 1 of 5

-When it comes to my utmost favourite seafood curry, I can never refuse Asam pedas ikan pari or sour and spicy sting ray curry.
-The base flavour of asam pedas is sour and spicy.
-Made with homemade blended spices, the curry uses a variety vegetables too to sweeten the flavour.
+When it comes to my favourite seafood curry, I can never refuse Asam pedas ikan pari or sour and spicy stingray curry.
+The base flavour of asam pedas is sourness and spiciness.
+Made with homemade blended spices, the curry uses a variety of vegetables to sweeten the flavour.
 Preparing asam pedas is easy but specific ingredients are required.
-Read on to see how to prepare a decent asam pedas with substitutes!
+Read on to know how to prepare a decent asam pedas dish using substitutes.

-Just like grilled fish (Ikan Bakar), my personal favourite fish for these recipes is stingray.
+Just like grilled fish (Ikan Bakar), my personal favourite fish for this recipe is stingray.
 My husband enjoyed the curry a lot but he did suggest using a different type of fish because stingray does not have much flesh.

 The special ingredients are tamarind peel, ginger torch flower and Vietnamese coriander aka laksa leaves.
-These ingredients are the ones that create the special 'asam pedas' taste and aroma.
+These ingredients are the cores that create the special 'asam pedas' taste and aroma.

 Having said that, I understand that in many countries, tamarind peel, ginger torch flower and Vietnamese coriander are not available.
 Do not let that hold you back from making this dish.
 As the sourness of the dish is really important, you need to have tamarind pulp or tamarind paste, at least.
-A good balance of sourness, saltiness, sweetness and spiciness can make a good 'asam pedas' dish.
+A good balance of sourness, saltiness, sweetness and spiciness is all you need to make a good 'asam pedas' dish.

+Remember to simmer the curry until it thickens slightly for the optimum flavour.
 Asam pedas ikan pari is one dish that tastes better with every mouthful.
-Hence, I would not mind letting it sit for 2-3 hours after it is ready as the taste gets more flavourful as time passes.
-Remember to simmer the curry until it is slightly thicker for the optimum flavour.
+Hence, I do not mind letting it sit for 2-3 hours after it is ready as the taste gets more flavourful as time passes.

 Step 2 of 5

 Heat oil over medium heat to sauté blended ingredients.
-Once the oil separates from the blended ingredients,add ginger torch flower.
-Continue sautéing ingredients for another 30 seconds or until fragrant.
+Once the oil separates from the blended ingredients, add ginger torch flower.
+Continue to saute for another 30 seconds or until fragrant.

 Step 3 of 5

 Soak tamarind pulp in warm water for 10 minutes.
-Run tamarind pulp water through a sieve and add to pot.
-Also, add tamarind peels to the curry.
+Run tamarind pulp water through a sieve and add to pot followed by tamarind peels.

 Step 4 of 5

-Chop aubergine, ladies fingers and tomatoes into bite size pieces.
-Increase heat to its highest.
-Once gravy begins to boil, add the vegetables into the pot.
+Chop aubergine, ladies fingers and tomatoes into bite-size pieces.
+Increase heat to the highest.
+Once gravy begins to boil, add the vegetables.
 Add sugar and salt to taste.

 Step 5 of 5

-Then, add fish to the pot and let it simmer for 10 minutes or until fish is cooked.
-Bruise some lime leaves and add to pot.
+Then, add fish and let it simmer for 10 minutes or until fish is cooked.
+Bruise some lime leaves and add into the curry.
 Serve with steamed white rice.

 Published: May 13, 2017